hanthonycyrey/5thatMatters-Productivityapp/README.md

 * Active 5 is hard-capped.
 The app refuses to add a 6th task without archiving one.
 * Tasks can be tagged with an 80/20 flag - a small marker that asks: "Will this drive the majority of your results today?"
 Flagged tasks rise to the top.
 * Completing "The Frog" triggers a subtle, satisfying animation and promotes the next task up.

+* Visual Design:
+* Aesthetic: Brutally minimal, editorial, monochrome-first - think a printed Moleskine page meets a Bloomberg terminal.
+No gradients, no rounded cards, no color noise.
+* Color palette: Off-white or warm cream background (`#F5F0E8`), near-black text (`#1A1A1A`), single accent color used sparingly (deep forest green `#2D5016` or burnt sienna `#C4622D` - pick one, use it only for "The Frog" highlight and CTAs).
+* Typography: Tall serif for headings (like Playfair Display or DM Serif Display), clean monospace for task text (like IBM Plex Mono or Roboto Mono) — creates an intentional tension between editorial and functional.
+* No icons except one: a small frog `🐸` emoji next to task #1.
+Nothing else decorative.
+* Layout: Single-column, left-aligned, generous line-height.
+The interface should feel like a document, not an app.
+* Micro-animations: Task completion should feel like crossing something off a physical list - a slow strikethrough line animation, then a fade-out.
+* Focus Mode: A full-screen toggle that hides everything except The Frog - just the task text and a "Done" button.
+Distraction-free.
+Tech stack: React with hooks (useState, useReducer), localStorage for persistence, Tailwind for layout only, custom CSS for typography and animations.
+No backend needed.
+Single-file component preferred.
+Tone of the app: The copy should feel like a strict but wise mentor.
+Use phrases like "What must get done today?", "You've already decided.
+Start.", "Not now means not ever - are you sure?"

 a vibe code mobile app from bolt.